SAN GABRIEL VALLEY AQUATIC CENTER

 What is the SGV Aquatic Center?

-This proposed Project is a regional aquatic center with a pool building and offices, classrooms, storage space, an Olympic-size 50-meter by 25-yard competitive swimming pool, a 25-meter by 25-yard practice pool, and other related amenities that would facilitate programming.
+This project is a regional aquatic center with a pool building and offices, classrooms, storage space, an Olympic-size 50-meter by 25-yard competitive swimming pool, a 25-meter by 25-yard practice pool, and other related amenities that would facilitate programming.
 In addition, the Aquatic Center campus will include a park with amenities, trees, and landscaping, a plaza to connect with Allen J. Martin Park, and a parking lot to provide parking for the Aquatic Center.
 The Aquatic Center will serve the unincorporated areas of Avocado Heights, Bassett, Charter Oak, Hacienda Heights, Rowland Heights, Valinda, and West Puente Valley, and the greater San Gabriel Valley.

 How much will it cost?